A Culturally-diverse Multilingual Multimodal Video Benchmark & Model: Results and Discussions

 \section{Results and Discussions}

-As discussed earlier, ViMUL-Bench comprises two question types: multiple-choice and open-ended, including both short and long question-answer formats, where we employ different prompts for each question type.
+As discussed earlier, ViMUL-Bench comprises two question types: multiple-choice and open-ended, including both short and long question-answer formats, different prompts are employed for each question type.
 For multiple-choice questions, we provide the visual context and textual query to the LMMs, instructing them to select the best option, which is then directly compared to the ground truth.
 Performance is measured using \textit{accuracy}, following established multiple-choice VQA benchmarks \cite{romero2024cvqa, bang2023multitask, zhu2016visual7w}.
 For open-ended questions, we use the open-source multilingual LLM, Phi-4-14B \cite{abdin2024phi} as a judge, ensuring consistency and reproducibility, unlike GPT-based models \cite{shen2023large, stureborg2024large}, which are costly and inconsistent due to version updates.
-Performance is evaluated using \textit{correctness} criteria, which measure how closely the model's output matches the ground truth \cite{vayani2024all, narnaware2025sb, thawakar2024mobillama}.
+Performance is evaluated using \textit{correctness} criteria, which measure how closely the model's output matches the ground truth (see Sec. \ref{promts-and-correctness} in suppl. material for further detail).
+This approach follows recent work in evaluation frameworks \cite{vayani2024all, narnaware2025sb}, though the \textit{correctness} used here is specific to our setup.

 Fig. \ref{fig:heatmap_results} shows the per-language performance comparison of different video LMMs on ViMUL-Bench.
 The closed-source proprietary model, GPT-4o \cite{2024GPT4o}, consistently outperforms open-source models.
 Among open-source models, our multilingual VidLMM, ViMUL, achieves a better tradeoff with respect to high-and low-resource languages with an overall accuracy of 51.1\%, followed by LLaVA-OneVision \cite{llava_onevision} with 49.1\%.
 Both open-source and closed-source models face challenges with several low-resource languages, such as Sinhala, Tamil, and Urdu.
 For example, GPT-4o's performance drops significantly from 63.2\% on English to 49.6\% on Urdu.
 Similarly, LLaVA-OneVision \cite{llava_onevision} drops from 65.1\% on English to 24\% on Sinhala, indicating that the model struggles with under-represented languages.
 In comparison, ViMUL outperforms LLaVA-OneVision by approximately 9.2\% on Urdu, and 7.5\% on Sinhala, showing its efficacy on these low-resource languages.